Applies to: ONTRAPORT Plus and above.

 AccessAlly uses ONTRAPORT's Tags to determine membership access levels while ONTRAPORT controls all messaging and automation, including triggered Rules that grant or revoke membership access.

 Usernames and Passwords are generated by AccessAlly and stored in ONTRAPORT.
-We recommend not using AccessAlly and ONTRAPORT's PilotPress plugin concurrently as they could interfere with each other.
+We recommend not using AccessAlly and ONTRAPORT's PilotPress plugin at the same time as they could interfere with each other.

 AccessAlly Video Tutorial